Before you begin

 Wake your Mac or PC and open iTunes

-Make sure that the computer you want to share or stream content from (the host computer) is on and awake, and that iTunes is open.
+Make sure that the computer you want to share or stream content from is on and awake, and that iTunes is open.
 If iTunes is already open, quit and reopen it.

-If you're using a Mac with an Apple TV, you can turn on an option that will let your Apple TV wake your Mac for services like Home Sharing.
-On your Mac, go to System Preferences > Energy Saver and select Wake for Wi-Fi network access.
-Learn more about the Wake on Demand feature.
+If you're using a Mac with an Apple TV, you can set your Apple TV to wake your Mac for services like Home Sharing.
+On your Mac, go to System Preferences > Energy Saver.
+Select Wake for Wi-Fi network access.
+Learn more about Wake on Demand.

 Check for software updates

-In iTunes on your computer, go to File > Home Sharing.
+On your Mac or PC, open iTunes and look under File > Home Sharing.
 To use a different Apple ID with Home Sharing, choose Turn Off Home Sharing, then set up Home Sharing again.